quandaworld/calculator/README.md

-# Calculator
+# Quanculator

-An on-screen calculator built with HTML, CSS, and vanilla JavaScript.
+Quanculator is a an on-screen calculator made by Quan 😉.

 ## Screenshots